cloudbutton/cloudbutton/docs/backends/compute/gcp_functions.md

 ### Configuration

-8. Edit your pywren config file and add the following keys:
+8. Edit your cloudbutton config file and add the following keys:

 ```yaml
     cloudbutton: